PiotrOchal/Red-Blue-Square-Game/README.rst

 For version 1:

-download RBv1.rar and find  RBv1.exe and open it
+download RBv1.exe and open it

 Installation on Debian/Ubuntu
 -----------------------------